dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 Line extension involves taking the name of a successful product and applying it to a new and different product you plan to introduce.
 It is done to transfer equity from the successful brand to the unproven new brand, but in the long run it's a parasitic strategy that kills the host.

-When you try to be all things to all people, you inevitably end up in trouble.
-"I'd rather be strong somewhere", said one manager, "than weak everywhere."

-Military strategist Claude von ... agrees.
-In his 1885 book **Something** he advises "**"

 When a brand possesses the No. 1 position in a category, the name is frequently used as a substitute for the category.
 Take Kraft and it's *Philadelphia* brand of cream cheese.
 It's not uncommon to hear someone say, "*can you pass the Philly please?*".

 *Less is more*.
 If you want to be successful in today's over- communicated and saturated market, you have to narrow the focus in order to build a position in the prospect's mind.

+When you try to be all things to all people, you inevitably end up in trouble.
+"I'd rather be strong somewhere", said one manager, "than weak everywhere."

+Military strategist Carl von Clausewitz predicted this line of thinking in the 18th Century.
+In **Principles of War**, Clausewitz advised "*We must select for our attack one point of the enemy's position and attack it with great superiority, leaving the rest of his army in uncertainty but keeping it occupied...
+Even though we are strong, we should still direct our main attack against one point only.
+In that way we shall gain more strength at this point.
+For to surround an enemy completely is possible only in rare cases and requires tremendous physical or moral superiority*"

 ## 13. The Law of Sacrifice